hapijs/hapi.dev/static/lib/tutorials/en_US/routing.md

 });
 ```

-Note: It is best practice to always to return escaped and validated user inputs such as query/path parameters.
+Note: It is best practice to always return escaped and validated user inputs such as query/path parameters.
 This is done to prevent echo or XSS attacks.
 One way to do this is to use [Hoek](/module/hoek) `escapeHtml()` method.
 With escaping in place, the above example would look like the following:

 ```js
 return `Hello ${Hoek.escapeHtml(request.params.user)}!`